joshuamanasye/UPSkill.github.io/README.md

-# UPSkill.io : An LMS Web App
+# UPSkill : An LMS Web App
 This is my mid-term exam.
 I was supposed to create Figma UI/UX design, but I never use Figma before.
 All my homies design with code.